coddhisatva/AwakenedAI-Processing/TECHNICAL_DOCS.md

 - ✅ Skip processing for already processed documents
 - ✅ Semantic chunking is implemented and fully tested
 - ✅ Embedding generation is implemented and fully tested
+  - ✅ Optimized batch processing with token limit management
+  - ✅ Advanced rate limit handling with self-throttling
+  - ✅ Performance monitoring with detailed statistics
+- ✅ Vector database implementation with Supabase is complete and tested
+  - ✅ Efficient batch insertion for improved performance
+  - ✅ Retry logic with exponential backoff for resilience
+  - ✅ Performance monitoring for insertion metrics
 - ✅ Migration from ChromaDB to Supabase is complete
-- ✅ Vector database implementation with Supabase is complete and tested
 - ✅ End-to-end pipeline is functional and verified:
   - Successfully processed multiple documents through the entire pipeline
   - Extracted text from PDFs and EPUBs, generated semantic chunks, created embeddings, and stored in Supabase